 The Compensation Committee oversees and provides strategic direction to management with respect to our executive compensation plans and programs.
 The Compensation Committee reviews our Chief Executive Officer's performance and compensation with the other non-employee directors.
 Based on that review, the Compensation Committee evaluates the performance of our Chief Executive Officer, reviews the Compensation Committee's evaluation with him, and makes all compensation decisions for our Chief Executive Officer.
 The Compensation Committee also reviews and approves the compensation of the other executive officers.
 The Compensation Committee makes most decisions regarding changes in salaries and bonuses during the first quarter of the year based on Company, division or function and individual performance during the prior year, as well as reviewing relevant commercially available proxy and survey data of peer group companies and companies of comparable size.
 The Compensation Committee also has authority to grant equity compensation awards under our 2014 Omnibus Incentive Plan.
-This award authority has been delegated on a limited basis for awards to employees who are not subject to the requirements of Section 16 of the Executive Officer.
+This award authority has been delegated on a limited basis for awards to employees who are not subject to the requirements of Section 16 of the Exchange Act to the Equity Award Committee, comprised of our Chief Executive Officer.